NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Actual internal hardware and system support for serial kits varies for each multi-parameter unit

-The manufacturer has no clue the captured value from using Smart Cables is negative for users
+The manufacturer chooses to ignore the captured value from using Smart Cables is negative for users

 What benefit can it offer users when necessary connector sockets go missing?